Granting access to an application running in a Kubernetes cluster

 - You will be charged for the network load balancer you created based on the pricing policy.

-- Do not modify or delete the network load balancer and the target groups that are automatically created in your folder after creating a
+- Do not modify or delete the network load balancer and target groups automatically created in your folder via the Yandex Cloud interfaces (the management console, Terraform, CLI, or API).
+This may cause incorrect operation of the cluster.

 -